peetj/streamit/README.md

    **Note:** You can use both APIs - the app will try Unsplash first, then Flickr as backup.

+   **Stock Images Fallback:** If no API keys are configured, the app will use built-in stock images for playlist covers.

 4. **Start the frontend**
    ```bash
    npm run dev